 Precolonial ecotopia depicted in the Codex Azcatitlan (Bibliothèque Nationale de France)

-- American Literature in the World, ed. with Wai Chee Dimock et al. (Columbia UP, 2016)
+- American Literature in the World: An Anthology from Anne Bradstreet to Octavia Butler, ed. with Wai Chee Dimock et al. (Columbia UP, 2016)

-- "Jaime de Angulo's Metamorphic Poetics of Kinship" (forthcoming)
+- "Jaime de Angulo's Metamorphic Poetics" (forthcoming introduction to special issue of Chicago Review, 2019)

-- "Justice of Indigenous Environments in Oscar Zeta Acosta's Autobiography" (forthcoming)
+- "Justice of Indigenous Environments in Oscar Zeta Acosta's Autobiography" (in process, forthcoming)

 - “Introduction: Remembering Mor," in Barbara Mor, The Victory of Sex And Metal (The Oliver Arts and Open Press, 2016)